sghpjuikit/player/README.md

 - If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
 - widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

-### Contribution

-There are several areas that one can contribute to:
-- application core - involves java & javaFX code, OOP + Functional + Reactive styles
-- skins - requires very basic knowledge of css and a some of patience
-- widgets - involves java & javaFX code & knowledge of the APIs
-- testing & bug reporting
-- feedback and spreading the word

 ## Development

 ### Project set up

 - Language

-Java jdk-9.0.0 or higher and Kotlin (latest version) are both required.
+  - Java jdk-9.0.0 or higher
+  - and Kotlin (latest version) are both required.

 - IDE

-Any IDE should work, but due to Kotlin, Intellij Idea is recommended.
+  - Any IDE works, but due to use of Kotlin, Intellij Idea is very recommended.

 - Dependencies

 All required dependencies are included in /extra/lib.
 For the optional extra projects, dependencies are located at /extra/projects_lib.

-- working directory

-/working dir must be set up as the working directory for the project to execute successfully, as it contains many runtime dependencies

 - widgets